Table of Contents

 - Ethylene:

 - H.H.
-Cousins discovered that a volatile substance from ripened oranges accelerated ripening in stored bananas.
+Cousins observed that ripened oranges released a volatile substance that accelerated ripening of stored bananas.

 Summary